AykutBuyukkaya/AykutBuyukkaya/README.md

 <br>

 Thanks for checking out my profile.
-I'm currently a fourth-grade university student at Marmara University located in Istanbul.
-Even though I'm studying Electronics Engineering program, my real passion is all about software.
+I recently graduated from Marmara University located in Istanbul.
+Even though I have studied Electronics Engineering program, my real passion is all about software.
 I'm currently working as a software engineer for GARANTI BBVA TEKNOLOJI.

 <br>

-- 🔭 I’m currently working as a part-time backend engineer using Spring boot and Hibernate frameworks.
+- 🔭 I’m currently working as a software engineer using Spring Boot framework.
 - 🌱 I’m currently mastering my knowledge of Spring boot and taking part in big projects.
 - 👯 I’m looking to collaborate with other students willing to create open-source projects.
 - 🤔 I’m looking for help with Spring boot and Hibernate frameworks.
 There is lots of stuff to do.